puf/puf.io/notes/books/_readme.md

-I'm a voracious reader of books and articles.
+I'm a voracious reader of books and articles, and write blurbs about that.
 I track all my reading on [GoodReads](https://www.goodreads.com/user/show/24654655) and have been writing short reviews for a few years now, which I'll share here.